thiagosanches/awscraper/README.md

 There will be a cron job that should run this periodically to continuing fetching the data.

+We also need to keep in mind to avoid throttling from AWS when doing API calls.

 We are also planning to add a logic that will create a relationship between the cloud resource and the source-code (nodejs, java, c#, no matter), when that exists.

 Right now, we are saving the data into a SQLite database and managing it through [SQLiteStudio](https://www.sqlitestudio.pl/).